Review | Breonna Taylor’s image adorned T-shirts, signs and street murals. Now her portrait is in the Smithsonian.

 That proximity to the escalators is also a symbolic and physical link to the lower floors of the museum, where the subject matter deals with history in more strictly narrative and evidentiary ways.
 The curators welcome that connection.

 “People are coming in hungry, and they want to see how the work relates to them,” says Aaron Bryant, curator of photography, visual culture and contemporary history.
 The visual arts can be esoteric, and alienating, both in content and presentation.
-That presents unique challenges when presenting the visual arts within a museum with a larger purpose, both historical and cultural.
+That creates unique challenges when displaying the visual arts within a museum with a larger purpose, both historical and cultural.
 The new exhibition contains work as challenging as anything one would encounter at any museum or gallery around the world.
 But it presents the work as part of a continuum, connected not just to history, but to the still unfolding present.

 It also connects art to the sacred in a way that feels daring, given the often corrosive power of religion and the long history of overt animosity between the two cultural realms.
 Sometimes these connections are visual and perhaps ironic, as in Kehinde Wiley’s “St. John the Baptist,” one of his on-brand riffs on classic religious painting, or more substantially in Fahamu Pecou’s “But I’m Still Fly,” which uses a gold ground to create a wonderful confusion between temporal and spiritual ecstasy.